cm-1/VideoSinkTest/README.md

 that edits the frame and sends it to a different QVideoSink.

 Even if processing takes a long time, every frame of video will be processed, in order.
+They do not all _display_ in the final QML VideoOutput, unfortunately;
+especially on Android, where _none_ of the frames except the first and last display.
-They do not all _display_ in the final QML VideoOutput, unfortunately, but one can show, by saving the resulting frames to disk and via `qDebug()` statements, that each one is still being processed.
+Still, one can show, by saving the resulting frames to disk and via `qDebug()` statements, that each one is still being processed.

 ## Credits